Watts, Los Angeles: Joining Los Angeles

 Beginning in the 1980s, those African Americans who could leave Watts moved to other suburban locations in the Antelope Valley, the Inland Empire, the San Gabriel Valley, Orange County and the San Joaquin Valley.
+African Americans in Watts have also moved to Southern cities such as Atlanta, Dallas, Houston, Birmingham, Memphis, San Antonio and Jackson.
 The black population in Watts has been increasingly replaced by other demographic groups, primarily Hispanic immigrants of Mexican and Central American ancestry, as well as by a median proportion of Ethiopian and Indian ancestry.
 This demographic change accelerated after the 1992 riots.

 Neighborhood leaders have begun a strategy to overcome Watts's reputation as a violence-prone and impoverished area.
 Special promotion has been given to the museums and art galleries in the area surrounding Watts Towers.
 This sculptural and architectural landmark has attracted many artists and professionals to the area.
 I Build the Tower, a feature-length documentary film about the Watts Towers and their creator, Simon Rodia, provides a history of Watts from the 1920s to the present and a record of the activities of the Watts Towers Arts Center.
 Watts is one of several Los Angeles neighborhoods with a high concentration of convicted felons.
 In 2000, singer and actor Tyrese Gibson chartered a foundation to build a community center in Watts.

 In 2019, the Watts Towers were a gathering place along the 25.5 mile funeral procession from the memorial for Nipsey Hussle at the Staples Center that wound through the streets of South L.A.
 At times, the crowd flooded the street creating gridlock.

 Geography

 The Mapping L.A. project of the Los Angeles Times states as follows:

 The neighborhood's irregular street boundaries follow the Los Angeles city limits on the north and east, except for a small patch of Los Angeles County territory surrounding Ritter Elementary School, between 108th Street and Imperial Highway, which the Times includes in Watts.

-The southern boundary runs east-west on Imperial Highway, the eastern line is north-south on Alameda Street and the western line is north-south on Central Avenue to 103rd Street.
+The southern boundary runs east–west on Imperial Highway, the eastern line is north–south on Alameda Street and the western line is north–south on Central Avenue to 103rd Street.
 Ted Watkins Park and other county areas are excluded.
 Thence the line is Success Avenue between Century Boulevard and 92nd Street.

 Watts is flanked on the north by Florence-Firestone, on the east by South Gate, on the southeast by Lynwood, on the south by Willowbrook and on the north and west by Green Meadows.